PDAL/PDAL/doc/workshop/manipulation/ground/ground.rst

 Finally, we add a range filter to extract only the ground returns (i.e., ``Classification`` value of 2).

-The result is a more accurate representation of the ground returns.
+The result is a more accurate representation of the ground returns:

     .. image:: ../../images/ground-ground-only-view.png
         :target: ../../../_images/ground-ground-only-view.png